kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:
 -->
+CSI drivers with in-place ExpandVolume or ModifyVolume capabilities, when `spec.resources.requests.storage` or `spec.volumeAttributesClassName` of `volumeClaimTemplates` is updated respectively.

 ### Scalability